ece362-purdue/proton-labs/lab4-adc-dma/README.md

 Now, let's start taking away the work from the CPU.
 We'll now configure the ADC to **automatically** perform a new conversion every time a conversion finishes, saving the result into a certain register, which we'll read from in a loop.
 This eliminates the need to tell the ADC to do a conversion every time in our loop, and lets us focus on simply copying the data out of the register.
 This is very useful for when you need to sample a fast-changing signal (like a waveform) at a significantly higher rate, rather than just reading a potentiometer value.

-Implement the function `init_adc_freerun` in your `main.c` to configure the GPIO pin for ADC Channel 5 accordingly (similar to what you did before) and start freerunning conversions on the ADC after enabling it.
+Implement the function `init_adc_freerun` in your `main.c` to configure the GPIO pin for ADC Channel 5 accordingly (similar to what you did before) and start freerunning conversions on the ADC **after** enabling it.

+Comment out the STEP2 define at the top of `main.c` and uncomment the STEP3 define.
 In your `main` function, `init_adc_freerun` will be called, and an infinite loop will print out the value from the ADC's value register continuously, with a 100ms sleep in between prints.

 Once it works, based on your code and the function implementations, answer the following questions: